pathfindertools/connectivity-site/content/pages/index.md

       are sent using an unreliably transport), WebRTC also establishes stream-based communication on top of SCTP and exposes reliable streams, called WebRTC Data Channels.
-    items:
+    cards:
-      - cardType: pullquote
+      - cardType: basic
         headline: Connection Establishment
-        subhead: ''
-        text: >
-          In order to connect, two WebRTC nodes need to exchange SDP (Session Description Protocol) packets.
-These packets contain all the information that’s needed to establish the connection: (public) IP addresses, supported WebRTC features, audio and video codecs etc.

-          WebRTC specifies the format of this packet, but it doesn’t specify *how* they are exchanged.
-This is left to the application.

-          There are two distinct use cases here.

-          ## Browser to Public Node

-          This is useful in cases where WebSocket and WebTransport are not available.
-In this case, we don't need to actually exchange the SDP, but only *pretend* that we did that, and actually construct the SDP from the node's advertised multiaddress(es).
-This saves one round-trip.

-          ## Browser to Browser

-          Connection one browser to another browser usually requires hole punching, as browsers are usually used by people in their home or corporate networks (i.e. behind their home router or a corporate firewall, respectively), or on mobile devices (i.e. behind a carrier-grade NAT).

-          Fortunately, WebRTC was built exactly for this use case, and provides hole-punching capabilites using the ICE protocol.
+        text: "In order to connect, two WebRTC nodes need to exchange SDP (Session Description Protocol) packets.
+These packets contain all the information that’s needed to establish the connection: (public) IP addresses, supported WebRTC features, audio and video codecs etc.\n\nWebRTC specifies the format of this packet, but it doesn’t specify\_*how*\_they are exchanged.
+This is left to the application.\n\nThere are two distinct use cases here.\n\n**Browser to Public Node**\n\nThis is useful in cases where WebSocket and WebTransport are not available.
+In this case, we don't need to actually exchange the SDP, but only\_*pretend*\_that we did that, and actually construct the SDP from the node's advertised multiaddress(es).
+This saves one round-trip.\n\n**Browser to Browser**\n\nConnection one browser to another browser usually requires hole punching, as browsers are usually used by people in their home or corporate networks (i.e. behind their home router or a corporate firewall, respectively), or on mobile devices (i.e. behind a carrier-grade NAT).\n\nFortunately, WebRTC was built exactly for this use case, and provides hole-punching capabilites using the ICE protocol.
 The browser's WebRTC stack will handle this for us, as long as we manage to exchange the SDP in the first place.
-We use a special WebRTC coordination protocol run over relayed connections to do that.

-          In order to establish a relayed connection, we first need to connect to a relay node.
-Since the relay server will be a public node, we can use WebSocket, WebTransport or WebRTC for that purpose.
+We use a special WebRTC coordination protocol run over relayed connections to do that.\n\nIn order to establish a relayed connection, we first need to connect to a relay node.
+Since the relay server will be a public node, we can use WebSocket, WebTransport or WebRTC for that purpose.\n"
+        language: javascript
-      - cardType: pullquote
+      - cardType: basic
         headline: Securing the WebRTC Connection
-        subhead: ''
         text: >
           As WebRTC is built to facilitate video conferencing between browsers, browsers accept self-signed certificates by default.
 However, they